Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems: Design, operation, and data analysis

+where the first term is the torque imposed by the motor on the DWR assembly, the next three terms are the torques due to the drag from the interface, bulk phase 1 and bulk phase 2, respectively, and $I$ is the moment of inertia of the rotor and the DWR assembly.
+Assuming all terms in Eq. \eqref{eq:eq_motion} are oscillatory with frequency $\omega$, the time dependence vanishes out and we can rewrite the equation of motion as

+where the argument of each (complex) term accounts for the phase difference with respect to a given reference.
+Both $T_0^*$ and $\phi_0^*$ are measured during the experiment. $T_s^*$ is proportional to $Bq^*$, and both $T_1^*$ and $T_2^*$ depend on the flow field, which in turn depends on $Bq^*$.
+Therefore, $Bq^*$ cannot be directly calculated from the equation of motion and an iterative scheme along the lines previously explained is necessary.

-Vandebril \textit{et al.} \cite{Vandebril2010} first published and made freely available an FFBDA software package (\url{https://softmat.mat.ethz.ch/opensource.html}) particularly written for the DWR interfacial shear rheometer configurations.
-In the present case we used to analyze the data a second generation FFBDA software package (freely available too at \url{https://github.com/psanchez0046/DWR-Drag} that incorporates the following improvements: i) a user selectable increased mesh resolution, ii) a second-order finite differences approximation for drag calculations, and iii) an iterative scheme based on the probe's equation of motion.
+\cite{Vandebril2010} first published and made freely available an FFBDA software package (\url{https://softmat.mat.ethz.ch/opensource.html}) specifically written for DWR interfacial shear rheometer configurations.
+In the present case, we used to analyse the data a second generation FFBDA software package (freely available too at \url{https://github.com/psanchez0046/DWR-Drag} and \url{https://doi.org/10.5281/zenodo.16459609}) that incorporates the following improvements: i) a user-selectable increased mesh resolution, ii) a second-order finite difference approximation for drag calculations, and iii) an iterative scheme based on the probe's equation of motion.
 Full details can be found in \cite{Sanchez-Puga2024}.

-It is important to realize that in the DWR configuration the interfacial strain field can be considered uniform only for high values of $Bq^*$ (let's say $Bq^* \ge 100$).
-For lower values of $Bq^*$ the interfacial strain field is highly nonlinear with the highest strain values just at the probe-interface contact line.
-After convergence, the FFBDA software package can yield the strain value at the contact line.
-However, for labeling purposes, in the rest of this report we will use an average strain value, $\gamma_{av}$, obtained from the solution of the Boussinesq-Scriven equation in the limit Bq $\xrightarrow{}$ $\infty$, that yields
+It is important to realise that in the DWR configuration the interfacial strain field can be considered uniform only for high values of $Bq^*$ (say $Bq^* \ge 100$).
+For lower values of $Bq^*$, the interfacial strain field is highly non-linear, with the highest strain values just at the probe interface contact line.
+After convergence, the FFBDA software package can yield the strain value on the contact line.
+However, for labelling purposes, in the rest of this report, we will use an average strain value, $\gamma_{av}$, obtained from the analytic solution of the Boussinesq-Scriven equation in the limit $Bq^* \xrightarrow{}$ $\infty$, which yields

-where $\phi_0$ is the angular displacement oscillation amplitude and the different radii are as indicated in Figure \ref{fig:DWRsketch}.
+where $\phi_0$ is the amplitude of the angular displacement oscillation and the different radii are as indicated in Figure \ref{fig:DWRsketch}.